MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/return-obtain-service-metadata-edmx-document.md

 1. You can obtain service metadata documents for either page or query web services.
 This example uses a page web service.
 Register and publish a page web service by using the [!INCLUDE[nav_web_md](../developer/includes/nav_web_md.md)].
 See [Publishing a Web Service](publish-web-service.md)..

-2. Start Windows Internet Explorer.
+2. Start a supported web browser, such as Microsoft Edge.
 In the **Address** field, enter a URI in this format:

     ```
     https://<Server>:<WebServicePort>/<ServerInstance>/ODataV4/$metadata